mfld/docs/synology.md

 - [enable the appindicator extension](https://extensions.gnome.org/extension/615/appindicator-support/)

-Complete the setup by launching the synology drive application.
+Complete the set up by launching the synology drive application.

 **Optional:** link files and folders to synology drive.